flusterql/opushon/README.md

 ## Abstract

-This document extend HTML by defining a format for response body of HTTP OPTIONS.
+This document extend HTTP by defining a format for response body of HTTP OPTIONS.

 ## Feedback